lehcimcramtrebor/es-theme-ComicScrapV2/_comicScrapV2Custom/illustrations/Read_me.txt

-Here you can place system characters in .png format.
+Here you can place system illustrations in .png format.

 Name files like snes.png, pcengine.png etc....